jasoncbautista/Experiments/exercises/README.md

 buttons

 ## IO
+List all files in dir
-Write a basic file with "hello world" write a file with 100 lines, 1 million lines, etc Search through file for keyword
+list all files recursively in all dirs merge all files into one, ommit some files list lines of code per file diff between two files invoke and read shell command output value (stderr, stdout) Write a basic file with "hello world" write a file with 100 lines, 1 million lines, etc Search through file for keyword